palaa159/Docs/Tutorials/022-Headband_Tutorial.md

 #### 10-20 Internationally Accepted EEG Node Placement
 <img src="https://github.com/OpenBCI/Docs/blob/master/assets/headband-images/10-20%20Placement.jpg?raw=true" width="50%">

 The headband allows three frontal cortex measurements (F7, AF7, Fp1, Fpz, Fp2, AF8, F8) via the 3 lead wires with flat EEG electrodes.
-The six leads with spikey electrodes will allow measurement at the FT7/FT8, T7/T8, TP7/TP8, P7/P8, PO7/PO8, O1/O2, and Oz nodes, depending where you insert the spikey electrodes.
-In total, this kit comes with NINE electrode leads.
+The five leads with spikey electrodes will allow measurement at the FT7/FT8, T7/T8, TP7/TP8, P7/P8, PO7/PO8, O1/O2, and Oz nodes, depending where you insert the spikey electrodes.
+In total, this kit comes with EIGHT electrode leads.

 To attach the spikey electrodes to the standard lead wires:
 1. Place spikey electrode spikes down on a table or hard surface.